Home » Projects » Finish » The Best Clear Coat for Wood Projects

 Moving outdoors, you’ll find a variety of applications from direct water contact to finishes for indirect sun and water:

-• Waterproof: a spar varnish is the gold standard for waterproof exterior finishes and work well as an outdoor table finish.
+• Waterproof: a spar varnish is the gold standard for waterproof exterior finishes and works well as an outdoor table finish.

-• Penetrating oil: for finishing exotic woods like Jatoba there are specialty clear coats for wood furniture that are safe to use outdoors.
+• Penetrating oil: for finishing exotic woods like Jatoba, specialty clear coats for wood furniture are safe to use outdoors.

-• Water resistant vertical surfaces: for direct sun and water contact a water based topcoat like the General Finishes 450 is popular.
+• Water-resistant vertical surfaces: for direct sun and water contact, a water-based topcoat like the General Finishes 450 is prevalent.

 Best Finishes By TYpe oF project

-With hundreds of options to choose from deciding on a clear coat can be a daunting search.
+With hundreds of options, deciding on a clear coat can be daunting.

-And, as woodworkers know, for each project the best finish will vary.
+And, as woodworkers know, the best finish will vary for each project.

-Let’s take a look at the most common projects and wood finishes to use.
+Let’s look at the most common tasks and wood finishes to use.

 Furniture or Cabinets